 Karma is not like a mysterious contagious disease – it is logical, not diabolical

-When we understand the principle of karma – of how we are accountable for our actions – we become cautious about avoiding wrong actions and choosing right actions.
+When we understand the principle of karma – of how we are accountable for our actions – we become cautious to avoid wrong actions and choose right actions.
 However, such caution can have unwanted spinoffs.
 We may start treating people who do bad karma as untouchables, dreading that contact with them will infect us with their karma.

-When we focus on being Krishna conscious, not karma conscious, we do the right thing, in a way that attracts others to doing the right thing.
+When we focus on being Krishna conscious, not karma conscious, we do the right thing, in a way that attracts others to do the right thing.

 Think it over: